Graduate Certificate in Public Health Practice

 - Demonstrated English language proficiency for applicants whose native language is not English

 Applicants must also be able to attend two multi-day sessions (September/October and January) at our location in downtown Seattle.
 See on-site dates for the 2018-2019 school year; dates for the 2019-2020 school year are TBD.

 - Unofficial transcripts: Download or scan transcripts from every college or university where you have earned a degree or taken relevant coursework.
-(Current UW graduate students only need to submit transcripts of graduate work done at UW or other universities.)
+(Current UW graduate students only need to submit transcripts of graduate work done at the UW or other universities.)

 - Resume or curriculum vitae